 The price for hiring a turf cutter depends on its operating width, cutting depth and power/ capacity.

-Fill out your requirements as detailed as possible and instantly request a quotation for turf cutter hire from all hire companies!
+Fill out your enquiry as detailed as possible and request a free quotation for turf cutter hire from all participating hire companies.
+No costs, no obligations.

 A turf cutter is a gardening machine which removes the top layer of a lawn by cutting same-width strips of turf (grass and a layer of earth held together by its roots), revealing the soil underneath.
 There are many alternative names for a turf cutter, such as turf remover, turf lifter, turf stripper or turfer, but also sod cutter, lawn cutter or lawn remover.
 Turf cutters are used when someone wants to lay a new lawn (the turf strips are easily disposable, e.g. when hiring a skip) or when they want to re-lay the turf, e.g. when laying pipe and cable.
 Re-laying the turf is possible because a turf cutter keeps the damage to the lawn to a minimum.